 Queensland Training Awards

-Training provider and Industry Collaboration award categories (state level only)
+(Training provider and Industry Collaboration awards)

 Winners in these award categories are announced at the State Gala Dinner in September each year, with finalists notified ahead of the event.